julianeon/julianeon/README.md

 I like coding, [running](https://goldengaterunningclub.org/), [books](books.md) and bodyboarding.

-I also like to find good repos here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

-Speaking of repos, I keep my personal todo list on GitHub (private), which is why GitHub shows me as active almost every day.
+I keep my personal todo list on GitHub (private), which is why GitHub shows me as active almost every day.

 You can say hi, on Telegram or Discord, at @julianeon.